|A beginner's guide to the history of unions|

 Communist Party members were extraordinarily active in strike committees and the local councils of action, which had been set up to coordinate the strike.
 Scores of full time party speakers were organised to tour the country a quarter of a million leaflets were issued in a two-week campaign in the coalfields.
 This ferocious defence of the miners earned the Party a big increase in its membership, which rose from 5,000 before the strike to 10,000 by September 1926.
 Many were unable to stay in membership and were victimised and out of work for years.
 But Party influence grew phenomenally in many mining villages for a generation and more to come.
 Even so, the miners had battled on alone for a further seven months until hunger brought defeat.

-A famous picture symbolising the despair of unemployment.
+A famous picture that came to symbolise the despair of unemployment in the 1930s.

 The Labour government then split over the cutting of benefits to the unemployed and right-wing Labour joined with the Tories and Liberals to form a National government.
 Official Labour candidates opposed the National Labour, Tory and Liberal candidates but only very few were returned.
 The Means Test brought fear into the very homes of ordinary people.